nashaguayo/skywatcher/README.md

 ### Features

 - Astronomy Picture of the Day, with a calendar to see past APODs
-- Near Earth Objects page
+- Near Earth Objects page, now with details for each asteroid!
 - Many more to come!

 ### Project setup